Foadsf/heedless-gpu-controller/README.md

 The "Minimal" image saves RAM but lacks critical tools.
 We must install them manually.

 **CRITICAL:** We also install the **Oracle Cloud Agent** and enable permissions.
-This safeguards you against losing your SSH key by allowing you to inject new keys via the OCI Web Console ("Run Command" feature).
+This safeguards you against losing your SSH key by allowing you to inject new keys via the OCI Web Console.

 ```bash
 # 1. Update and install Python/Pip/Git/Snap